Kindergarten: How to Effectively Teach Basic Skills

 My own experience with SnapWords® in the classroom was remarkable.
 Children who were unable to learn sight words through memorization and drill were able to learn far beyond the required word list when they were taught using SnapWords®, sight words embedded in pictures and accompanied by body movement." ~Sarah Major

-This Kit contains 332 high-frequency sight words, including all Dolch words and more.
+This kit contains 342 high-frequency sight words, including all Dolch words and more.

 - Sight Words in Sentences for practice in reading sight words in context

-The difference with this resource is that children learn very easily with the BIG 3: Images, Stories and Body Motions.
-So the work of learning math is not work at all because this resource is designed to fit the way young children learn most easily." ~Sarah Major
+The difference with this resource is that children learn very easily with the BIG 3: Images, Stories, and Body Motions.
+So the work of learning math does not work at all because this resource is designed to fit the way young children learn most easily." ~Sarah Major